 This place gets their fish flown in daily, and it’s easily some of the best in the East Village.
 Surprisingly, it’s also reasonably priced.
 Their sushi and sashimi combos are relative bargains, and they have a few exceptional miso soups that you should consider messing with.
 So stop in when you feel like having sushi last-minute.
 The food is great, but you won’t get laughed at when you try to get a table (or sit at the bar) without a reservation.

 Motorino doesn’t get a whole lot of glory.
-People love it, sure, but it doesn’t drop panties like Roberta’s or Rubirosa or Paulie Gee’s.
+People love it, sure, but it doesn’t get the same kind of hype as Roberta’s or Rubirosa or Paulie Gee’s.
 And you know what?
 It’s all the better for it.
 Because when you want really good pizza, and you don’t want to have to wait hours for it, Motorino is here for you.
 This is on our forever-roster of East Village go-to’s.

 Soba-ya, otherwise known as The Perfect Place To Eat Something Respectable By Yourself.
 But for as great as Soba-Ya is for a solo dinner at the bar, it’s just as good for a one-on-one or even a group meal at a table.
 It’s always busy, but never crazy, and you’ll be in and out in time to watch whatever episode of bad television you’ve been looking forward to all day.
 The hot soba is exactly what you want to eat on a cold night, but we love the raw fish rice bowls too.